Skip to content

 • Hydration: Drinking plenty of water can help maintain skin health and reduce the risk of flare-ups.

-• Limiting hormonal medications: If possible and in consultation with your doctor, consider limiting the use of oral contraceptives or hormone therapies that might trigger the condition.
+• Limit hormonal medications: If possible and in consultation with your doctor, consider limiting the use of oral contraceptives or hormone therapies that might trigger the condition.

 Prescription medications

-If you have severe perioral dermatitis, or you have not had success using a perioral dermatitis over-the-counter treatment, you can ask your GP about prescription medications.
+If you have severe perioral dermatitis or you have not had success using a perioral dermatitis over the counter treatment, then you can ask your GP about prescription medications.

 Living with perioral dermatitis

-Emotionally, the prominence of red, inflamed bumps, especially on the face, can weigh on our self-esteem.
+Emotionally, the prominence of red, inflamed bumps, especially on the face, can weigh on one’s self-esteem.
 This, combined with the trial-and-error nature of finding effective treatments, can lead to feelings of frustration.
-If you’re struggling with your self-esteem due to perioral dermatitis, it can be helpful to join an online forum created for people living with this condition or read blogs written by people with perioral dermatitis.
+If you are struggling with your self-esteem due to perioral dermatitis, it can be helpful to join an online forum created for people living with this condition or read blogs written by people with perioral dermatitis.

 Conclusion